whatyouhide/whatyouhide.github.io/content/posts/2023-07-24-breakdown-of-http-clients-in-elixir/index.md

 the *best one*?
 In this post, I want to break down a bunch of the clients we have available.
 I'll give an overview of the clients I personally like the most, and I'll talk about which clients are the best choice in different use cases.
+I'll also share some advice with library authors.

 <!-- more -->